cryptogogue/vol-node-cpp/docs/consensus.md

 ### Intuition

-Digital signatures can have the quality of being unpredictable yet verifiable: the value of the signature is unfeasible to predict, but, once produced, can be verified.
+Digital signatures can have the quality of being unpredictable yet verifiable: the value of the signature is unfeasible to predict (without knowing the private key), but, once produced, can be verified by anyone with the public key.

 This suggests an idea: digital signatures can play a role in ordering the chain.